danbretl/NSFetchedResultsControllerTrouble/README.txt

 The backend data is hosted and served up by Parse.com, though that shouldn't really effect anything.
 If you feel a peek into the Parse database is necessary, please let me know.

 You can reach me at dbretl@abextratech.com

+UPDATE: I thought my problems were solved...
+They were, for a moment, by replacing calls to my own [GalleryViewController tableView:configureCell:atIndexPath] method with more standard [UITableView reloadRowsAtIndexPaths...] calls.
+(This change has been kept in the current version above.)
+But now it's not working again!
+I am totally mystified.
+The battle goes on.